maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 #### Susy Breakpoints

 One of the great features of Susy is that breakpoints are baked right in.
-We could use the breakpoints we created above, but why not take advantage of the mathematical capabilities of Susy and also be consistent with our grid system at the same time.
+We could use the breakpoints we created above, but why not take advantage of the mathematical capabilities of Susy and also be consistent with our grid system at the same time?
+Sounds like a good idea, and here's how we will use Susy breakpoints in our project.

-Here's how we will use Susy breakpoints in our project.
-First, let's define our Susy flexible grid as follows:
+First, let's redefine our Susy flexible grid as follows:

     $total-columns:     4;
     $column-width:      4em;